Hyperspace-Logistics/heart/README.md

 Global state, like with any parallel web server, is highly discouraged.
 For performance reasons Heart keeps a pool of Lua state to reuse in subsequent requests.
 State is reused in a random order and therefore global state that is modified in requests is functionally random in Heart.
 Be cautious!
-Static global state, like the app variable, is the exception and can generally be treated as safe.
+Static global state is the exception and can generally be treated as safe.